intel/scikit-learn-intelex/doc/index.rst

      - ❌

 .. note::
-    Intel channel contains of the latest release - *daal4py - 2021.1*.
+    It supports Intel CPU and GPU expect OsX.
-    Has support Intel CPU and GPU.
+    We recommend **Intel channel**, if you using of Intel python.
 Overview
 --------
 All algorithms in daal4py work the same way: